Remote monitoring system device support

 Important Safety Information

-LATITUDE™ NXT Patient Management is a remote monitoring system that gives your health care provider access to your implanted device data.
-The LATITUDE Patient Management system is not intended to assist with medical emergencies.
+The LATITUDE™ Communicator is part of a remote monitoring system that gives your health care provider access to your implanted device data via a Clinician website.
+The Communicator and the LATITUDE NXT Patient Management System are not intended to assist with medical emergencies.
 If you are not feeling well, call your physician or 911.
 The Communicator does not provide continuous monitoring.
+The Communicator does not reprogram or change any functions of your implanted device.
+Only your health care provider can do this during an office visit.
+Patients may experience anxiety as a result of being remotely monitored.

-It is very important that the Communicator remain plugged into the power outlet.
+It is very important that the Communicator remain plugged into an electrical outlet that has power.
 Your communicator should remain connected to a telephone line, ethernet adaptor or cellular adaptor.
 Some household appliances and other sources of electromagnetic energy could interfere with the communication between your Communicator and your implanted device.
-You should be at least 36 inches (3 ft.) away from televisions, VCRs, DVD players, personal computers, and other electronic equipment, when you are using the Communicator.
+You should be at least 12 inches (30 cm) away from televisions, VCRs, DVD players, personal computers, and other electronic equipment, when you are using the Communicator.
+Place your Communicator within 10 feet (3 meters) from your bedside or where you sleep.
+If this is not possible, place your Communicator where you spend a considerable amount of time each day.
+It is recommended that you install a surge protector in the electrical outlet to which the Communicator is connected.
+Rx only